-The School's carrying and bank balances of deposits at June 30, 2016 were \$351,730 and \$353,297, respectively.
-Deposits were all held at one financial institution as of June 30, 2016 and \$20,286 of deposits were not covered by federal depository insurance or by surety bonds and collateral in accordance with Minnesota Statutes.
+The School's carrying and bank balances of deposits at June 30, 2017 were \$526,455 and \$552,068, respectively.
+The School's deposits in banks at June 30, 2017 were entirely covered by federal depository insurance or by surety bonds and collateral in accordance with Minnesota Statutes.